juri-sinitson/angular-monorepo/README.md

 </p-tabMenu>
 ```

-**Possible limitations of the UI abstraction above**
+**Possible limitations**

-For a very complex CRUD table (e.g. with a very complex custom sorting logic) or a very complex
+1. For a very complex CRUD table (e.g. with a very complex custom sorting logic) or a very complex
 form (e.g. with a very complex custom validation logic) it might be reasonable to use
 the components of the UI library directly to avoid too high abstraction effort caused by
 >1.
 Abstraction itself